There is no substitute for safety when prescribing medication.

 Get a current list of pharmacies in the network or find out which drugs are on the formulary:

 Important: The formulary and search do not apply to Medicare Advantage Plan members.
-Please refer to the Community HealthFirst site for information on Medicare Plan coverage.
+Please refer to the CHPW Medicare Advantage website for information on Medicare Plan coverage.

 This change is mandated by the Washington State Legislature.

 The Health Care Authority is working with managed care plans that serve Apple Health clients to create the Apple Health PDL.
-On January 1, 2019, the PDL will be adding an additional 74 drug classes.
-Managed care plans will continue to use their own preferred drug lists for drugs not included in the Apple Health PDL.
+Managed-care plans will continue to use their own preferred drug lists for drugs not included in the Apple Health PDL.

 To request a prior authorization, step therapy, nonformulary, or quantity limit override, please call ESI at 1-844-605-8168, 24 hours a day, 7 days a week, and speak to a prior authorization service specialist.
 This specialist will review medical information and criteria with the provider or designee regarding the need for the requested drug.